torproject/torspec/proposals/316-flashflow.md

     slots with sufficient unallocated capacity.
 Note that this design ensures that old relays will continue to be measured, with new relays given secondary priority in the order they arrive.

+[XXX Teor leaves good ideas in his tor-dev@ post [5], including a good plain language description of what the FF paper quotes says, and a recommendation on which consensus to use when making a new schedule]

+A problem arises when two relays are hosted on the same machine but measured at different times: they both will be measured to have the full capacity of their host.
+At the very least, the scheduling algo should schedule relays with the same IP to be measured at the same time.
+Perhaps better is measuring all relays in the same MyFamily, same ipv4/24, and/or same ipv6/48 at the same time.
+What specifically to do here is left for medium/long term work.

 ## Experiments